Bachelor’s in Elementary Education Degree Online

 • Research and examination of science- and evidence-based learning concepts

-GCU’s bachelor’s in elementary education degree program’s curriculum further includes opportunities for relevant application of concepts, theories and research with an emphasis on elementary educational field experiences.
-Teacher candidates complete approximately 120 hours of observational and practice-based experiences in the field.
+GCU’s undergraduate teaching degree curriculum includes opportunities for relevant application of concepts, theories and research with an emphasis on elementary educational field experiences.
+Teacher candidates will complete approximately 120 hours of observational and practice-based experiences in the field.
 In addition, candidates will complete a 15-week student teaching experience to further shape career-ready individuals to confidently enter the classroom.
-Graduates who successfully complete a 120-credit elementary program are eligible to apply for an elementary teaching certificate in the state of Arizona.
+Graduates who successfully complete the elementary program are eligible to apply for an elementary teaching certificate in the state of Arizona.

-GCU offers maximum learning flexibility to BS in elementary education learners by offering this elementary education degree online for independent learning or on campus in a traditional classroom setting.
-In pursuing your purpose, you can learn to help children reach their potential while influencing the broader educational community.
+GCU offers maximum learning flexibility by offering this elementary education degree online for independent learning or on campus in a traditional classroom setting.
+In pursuing your teacher preparation program, you can learn to help children reach their own potential while pursuing a flexible educational experience that works with your schedule.
+Taking classes online can offer flexibility, allowing you to learn on your own schedule.
+This mode of learning helps accommodate various personal and professional commitments.

 TOTAL CREDITS & COURSE LENGTH: